ratnesh1729/dotfiles/README.md

 ## For Mac Users
   * On mac use `brew` to install cmake, rtags, cask.
   * Then just hyper link ~/.emacs.d to this repo's emacs.d.
-  * You will still need to follow sections below for the stuffs mentioned below.
+  * You will still need to follow sections below for a few stuffs and notes.

 ## Bug